LebJe/ArArchiveKit/README.md

 #### Subscript

-Accessing data through the `subscript` is useful when you only need to access one or two items in a large archive:
+Accessing data through the `subscript` is useful when you only need to access a few items in a large archive:

 ```swift